kingdevtk/firstforay/README.md

-# This is my first piece of python code, a game called rock, paper, scissors.
+# This is my first python program, a game called rock, paper, scissors.